 c) Helping your product/service team in creating a product/service addressing the customer needs

 Why am I mentioning them?
-How is it relevant to the a business analyst role?
+How is it relevant to a business analyst role?
 To understand that let’s look at the role of a business analyst.

-Role of a business analyst
+Role of a Business Analyst